TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 	self.text = upgrade.name
 ```

-At this point, we have a level up dialog with a selection of upgrades.
-However, we haven't called it from anywhere or processed the selected upgrade.
+At this point, we have a level-up dialog with a selection of upgrades.
+However, we haven't yet called it from anywhere or processed the selected upgrade.
 For simplicity, I'm handling this in the main `survivors_game.gd` script.

 I added two additional methods:
-In `_on_player_lvl_up()` method, I pause the game, open the level up dialog, and make enemies spawn a bit faster.
+- In `_on_player_lvl_up()` method, I pause the game, open the level-up dialog, and make enemies spawn a bit faster.
-In `_on_lvl_up_canvas_upgrade_selected()` method, I hide the level up dialog, unpause the game, and pass the selected upgrade to the player to decide what to do next.
+- In `_on_lvl_up_canvas_upgrade_selected()` method, I hide the level up dialog, unpause the game, and pass the selected upgrade to the player to decide what to do next.

 ```py
 func _on_player_lvl_up():